 Ceiling and wall openings

-Locate wall and ceiling openings to suit the pattern of masonry and ceiling tile work.
-Make necessary adjustments in systems to allow openings to coincide with wall and ceiling patterns.
+Locate wall and ceiling openings to suit the pattern of masonry and ceiling tile or slab work.
+Make necessary adjustments in systems to allow openings to coincide with wall and ceiling or slab patterns.

 Bolted Connections: